MarcusK2010/ETL-Pipeline-into-AWS/README.md

 - `arrivals_data_api_call.zip` creates the DataFrames for the table `arrivals_table` and loads the data into the AWS MySQL database, which is created by executing `set_up_project_5_aws.sql` in MySQL Workbench

 - Add your layer (see Prerequisites) to the function.
-- Create an appropriate CloudWatch event schedule.
-There is a nice short tutorial [here](https://www.youtube.com/watch?v=lSqd6DVWZ9o&t=1s).
+- Create an CloudWatch event schedule.
+There is a short tutorial [here](https://www.youtube.com/watch?v=lSqd6DVWZ9o&t=1s).